KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 **Motivation**\
 Unopinionated prettier alternative.
 In Markdown, prettier would currently format codeblocks and that would mess up JS code.
 And the way to avoid this is by adding prettier ignore comments, which is annoying.

+Split the project into core module and language specific modules.

 **Goal**

 -   It should be drop in replacement.